patrick-fs/segment-export-cli/README.md

 # Finding a Segment Id in FullStory

 Segments are created by saving FullStory searches.
-More information can be found on FullStory's [help site](https://help.fullstory.com/hc/en-us/articles/360020622754-Can-I-save-searches-that-I-use-frequently-create-a-segment-)
+More information can be found on FullStory's [help site](https://help.fullstory.com/hc/en-us/articles/360020622754-Can-I-save-searches-that-I-use-frequently-create-a-segment-).

 <img src="https://user-images.githubusercontent.com/45576380/78920688-c7292400-7a61-11ea-850d-be7d9c8a648a.png" width="250px" />

-Once you've created a segment in FullStory, you can find the ID in the URL when you're viewing the segment.
+Once you've created a segment in FullStory, you can find the segment ID in the URL when you're viewing the segment.

 <img src="https://user-images.githubusercontent.com/45576380/78924906-8ed91400-7a68-11ea-80ff-e9f5525cee82.png" width="860px" />